Z4rkos/centipyde/README.md

     that works first.

 * Make a setup.py:
-    Stuff to put things where they should be (like putting 'dirpy' in /bin/).
+    Stuff to put things where they should be (like putting 'centipyde' somewhere in PATH).

 * Implement a method for checking/probing the host a bit before starting the tools.